 How does he establish this routine?
 Jack says he uses:

 Each day, at 5am, Jack Dorsey starts his day with 30 minutes of meditation.
-Then he does a seven-minute workout three times before having his first cup of coffee.
-And then he gets on with his day.
+Then he does a seven-minute workout three times.
+Then he has his first cup of coffee and gets on with his day.

-This churning world that we are living through is not only bringing us more issues to deal with but is also making them larger, more urgent, and harder to address.
+This churning world that we are living through is not only bringing us more issues to deal with, it is also making those issues bigger, more urgent, and harder to address.

-But when we set aside time for meditation and exercise we connect deeply with who we are at our best and what matters most to us.
-That then prepares us for anything the day might bring — even if we are the CEO of two global corporations.
+But when we set aside time for meditation and exercise we connect deeply with who we are at our best and what matters to us most.
+That clarity then prepares us for anything the day might bring — even if we are the CEO of two global corporations.

 Would you like to create more of what matters most to you?
 Do you have a constant routine?
-Would it be useful to schedule 20-30 minutes of meditation and/or exercise into your day?
+Would it be useful to schedule time for meditation and/or exercise into your day?

 You can sign up to daily posts here.